 On Samsung’s purchase page, you’ll see options for the standalone Gear S3 on Verizon, T-Mobile, and AT&T. The Gear S3 costs $349 for AT&T and $399 for other carriers.

-The Gear S3 lets you text, email, pay with Samsung Pay, and more without a connection to your phone.
-It also runs Samsung’s Tizen OS, which is great if you don’t prefer Android Wear.
+The Gear S3 lets you text, email, pay with Samsung Pay, and more without a connection to your phone, and it runs Samsung’s Tizen OS, which is great if you don’t prefer Android Wear.
+You can also transform your Samsung Gear S3 with plenty of watch faces.

 Buy Now: Samsung Gear S3 from Samsung